+Need a program that’s only available on Windows and you have a Mac?
+Really need to log into a lab computer but campus is closed?
 The College of Engineering offers multiple solutions to utilize computer resources in or out of the computer labs.
-See below for both remote Windows and remote Linux options.
+Most of the applications available in the engineering computer labs are also available remotely.
+See below for both Windows and Linux remote options.

 Windows Remote Computing

 We have now enabled access to engineering computer labs across campus through VMware Horizon Client (VDI).
 When connected to vdi.iastate.edu, use ENGR Computer Labs to be connected to one of the workstations in Hoover 2255, 2260, 2264, or 2268.
 Other departments have enabled their computer labs too.
 You will see their labs listed when you log in to vdi.iastate.edu if you have been granted access.

 IMPORTANT: You must be running the latest version of VMware Horizon Client to connect to vdi.iastate.edu

 For instructions on how to connect to VDI from a PC, click here

 For instructions on how to connect to VDI from a Mac, click here

 IMPORTANT: If you are enrolled in ECpE courses you have the additional option of accessing VDI sessions designed for use in the EE and CPRE disciplines (“EE Windows VDI” and “CPRE Windows VDI”, respectively).
 These can be accessed by logging into the vlab.ece.iastate.edu server from the VMware Horizon client.
 Full instructions for accessing these resources are available at https://etg.ece.iastate.edu/vdi/ .
 If you experience any issues in accessing these VDI Pools, please email email@example.com for assistance.